Doofie15/OVK-MARKETREPORT/docs/QUICK_START.md

 **Next Steps:**
 1. Explore the market dashboard
+2. **Test URL Routing**: Try navigating to different auctions using URLs like `/202501` and `/202552`
+3. **Bookmark Auctions**: Bookmark specific auction reports for quick access
-2. Try the administrative functions with the enhanced 95% width form
+4. Try the administrative functions with the enhanced 95% width form
-3. Review the sample data
+5. Review the sample data
-4. Check out the analytics features
+6. Check out the analytics features
-5. Test the improved form layout for data entry
+7. Test the improved form layout for data entry

+**Recent Enhancements**:
+- **URL-Based Navigation**: Direct access to specific auctions via season+catalogue URLs
+- **Shareable Links**: Bookmark and share specific auction reports
-**Recent Enhancement**: The auction data capture form now uses 95% of the page width for improved usability and better data entry experience!
+- **Enhanced Form Layout**: The auction data capture form now uses 95% of the page width for improved usability

 Happy exploring! 🐑📊